ASHISHRANJAN95/Diwali_Sales_data_analysis-using-Python/README.md

-# Objective:
-Increase revenue for the company.
-Improve customer experience by analyzing sales data.

-# Environment: Jupyter Notebook
+# E-Commerce Data Analysis (Python)

-Libraries: NumPy, Pandas, Matplotlib and Seaborn.
+# Key Learnings: Exploratory Data Analysis (Jupyter Notebook: NumPy, Pandas, Matplotlib and Seaborn)

-Performed Data Cleaning and Exploratory data analysis(EDA)
+- Loaded and cleaned e-commerce transaction data in Python using Pandas.
+- Conducted exploratory data analysis and visualization using Matplotlib.
+- Analyzed sales by product categories, customer demographics and seasonal trends.
+- Built an interactive Tableau dashboard for business users with insights and trends.
+- Identified opportunities to optimize inventory planning and marketing channels.

 # Conclusion:
 We improved customer experience by identifying potential customers across different states, occupations, gender and age groups.